 But what is a hamstring?
 It isn't actually a single ''string.''
-It's a group of three muscles that run along the back of your thigh.
+It's a group of four muscles that run along the back of your thigh.
 They allow you to bend your leg at the knee.

 Getting a hamstring strain is also more likely if:

-- You don't warm up and stretch before exercising
+- You don't warm up before exercising.

 What Does a Hamstring Strain Feel Like?

 Mild hamstring strains may not hurt too much.
 But severe ones can be agonizing, making it impossible to walk or even stand.